peteroupc/peteroupc.github.io/exporand.md

 For another base (radix), such as 10 for decimal, this can be implemented as follows (based on **URandLess**):

 1. Set _i_ to 0.
-2. If the digit at position _i_ of **a** is unsampled, sample the digit at that position (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
+2. If the digit at position _i_ of **a**'s fractional part is unsampled, sample the digit at that position (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
 Do the same for **b**.
 3. Return 0 if **a**'s fractional part is less than **b**'s, or 2 if **a**'s fractional part is greater than **b**'s.
 4. Add 1 to _i_ and go to step 3.